AbbVie Inc. (NYSE:ABBV) Position Increased by Tennessee Valley Asset Management Partners

 Tennessee Valley Asset Management Partners raised its holdings in AbbVie Inc. (NYSE:ABBV) by 99.9% during the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The institutional investor owned 62,248 shares of the company’s stock after acquiring an additional 31,103 shares during the period.
 AbbVie makes up 1.6% of Tennessee Valley Asset Management Partners’ investment portfolio, making the stock its 10th largest position.
 Tennessee Valley Asset Management Partners’ holdings in AbbVie were worth $6,670,000 as of its most recent SEC filing.

 Several other large investors have also added to or reduced their stakes in the business.
 Morgan Stanley raised its holdings in shares of AbbVie by 10.4% during the 3rd quarter.
 Morgan Stanley now owns 13,731,455 shares of the company’s stock valued at $1,202,737,000 after buying an additional 1,296,673 shares in the last quarter.
 AJO LP raised its holdings in shares of AbbVie by 2,163.7% during the 3rd quarter.
 AJO LP now owns 1,231,416 shares of the company’s stock valued at $107,858,000 after buying an additional 1,177,017 shares in the last quarter.
 DekaBank Deutsche Girozentrale raised its holdings in shares of AbbVie by 74.5% during the 3rd quarter.
 DekaBank Deutsche Girozentrale now owns 1,818,815 shares of the company’s stock valued at $158,576,000 after buying an additional 776,468 shares in the last quarter.
 CIBC Private Wealth Group LLC raised its holdings in shares of AbbVie by 145.0% during the 3rd quarter.
 CIBC Private Wealth Group LLC now owns 1,096,479 shares of the company’s stock valued at $96,457,000 after buying an additional 648,886 shares in the last quarter.
-Finally, Assenagon Asset Management S.A. increased its stake in AbbVie by 84.2% in the 4th quarter.
-Assenagon Asset Management S.A. now owns 1,264,780 shares of the company’s stock worth $135,521,000 after purchasing an additional 578,199 shares during the period.
+Finally, Assenagon Asset Management S.A. raised its holdings in shares of AbbVie by 84.2% during the 4th quarter.
+Assenagon Asset Management S.A. now owns 1,264,780 shares of the company’s stock valued at $135,521,000 after buying an additional 578,199 shares in the last quarter.
 67.49% of the stock is currently owned by hedge funds and other institutional investors.

 In other news, EVP Timothy J. Richmond sold 51,990 shares of the business’s stock in a transaction on Friday, November 27th.
 The stock was sold at an average price of $105.00, for a total value of $5,458,950.00.
 Following the completion of the transaction, the executive vice president now owns 51,990 shares in the company, valued at $5,458,950.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Also, EVP Jeffrey Ryan Stewart sold 25,290 shares of the business’s stock in a transaction on Tuesday, December 29th.
 The stock was sold at an average price of $105.00, for a total value of $2,655,450.00.
 Following the completion of the transaction, the executive vice president now owns 76,259 shares of the company’s stock, valued at approximately $8,007,195.
 The disclosure for this sale can be found here.
 Insiders sold 308,884 shares of company stock valued at $30,552,196 in the last 90 days.
 Company insiders own 0.09% of the company’s stock.